Disclosure: We may earn money or products from the companies mentioned in this post.

 They were listed endangered last 2001 when only 16 were left of their population.
 The Pygmy rabbit can only be found in one part of the Washington State Area.

-Another reason for the breed’s endangered status and rarity is because it did not breed like common rabbits.
+Another reason for the breed’s endangered status and rarity is that it does not breed like common rabbits.
 The Pygmy litter is small and therefore, loss of habitat has greatly impacted this rabbit’s population.

 Columbia Basin Pygmy Rabbits weigh less than a pound when fully grown, which makes them significantly smaller than the smallest domestic rabbit, the Netherland Dwarf Rabbit.
 They also grow under 1 foot long toe-to-toe when stretched out.